TomerAzuz/Dijkstra-vEBT/README.md

 ## Priority Queue Options
 This implementation of Dijkstra's algorithm provides four different priority queue options for vertex selection:

-Unsorted Array: The priority queue is implemented using an unsorted array, resulting in a time complexity of O(n) for each extraction of the minimum element.<br>
+Unsorted Array: The priority queue is implemented using an unsorted array, resulting in a time complexity of O(V) for each extraction of the minimum element.<br>
-Min Heap: The priority queue is implemented using a min heap, offering a time complexity of O(log n) for each extraction of the minimum element.<br>
+Min Heap: The priority queue is implemented using a min heap, offering a time complexity of O(log V) for each extraction of the minimum element.<br>
-Fibonacci Heap: The priority queue is implemented using a Fibonacci heap, providing an amortized time complexity of O(1) for each extraction of the minimum element.<br>
+Fibonacci Heap: The priority queue is implemented using a Fibonacci heap, providing an amortized time complexity of O(log V) for each extraction of the minimum element.<br>
-van Emde Boas Tree: The priority queue is implemented using a van Emde Boas tree, which achieves a time complexity of O(log log C) for each extraction of the minimum element, where C is the maximum weight in the graph. <br>
+van Emde Boas Tree: The priority queue is implemented using a van Emde Boas tree, which achieves a time complexity of O(log log C) for each extraction of the minimum element, where C is the maximum edge weight in the graph. <br>
 You can select the desired priority queue by modifying the code in the Graph class constructor.

 <p align="center">